-Back to Contents Page Back to Contents Page National 5 French, German, Spanish 5 National Qualification SENIOR PHASE PUPILS This course aims to continue the development of learners' knowledge and competence in speaking writing reading and listening skills in the French language by extending your range of grammar and vocabulary. •consolidate and develop the skills of reading, listening, writing speaking •translation within the four contexts, covering topics such as family and friends, lifestyles, learning in context, jobs, and other cultural aspects of the language National 4 in same language or equivalent Higher Open learning - Moodle self- study and scheduled Teams calls, possible access to digital classrooms if compatible with timetable 1 year Digital Classroo m or Open learning Courses will all run online.
+Back to Conten its Page Back to Contents Page Higher French, German, Spanish, Italian 6 Higher S5 & 6 PUPILS This course aims to continue the progressive development of pupils' knowledge and competence by extending the range and complexity of the language encountered.
+Higher Modern Languages courses enable pupils to read, listen, talk and write in a modern language.
+Pupils also develop language skills of translation. •Consolidate and develop the skills of reading, listening, writing speaking •Translation within the four contexts, covering topics such as family and friends, lifestyles, learning in context, jobs, and other cultural aspects of the language Minimum B pass in National 5 in same language.
+Applicants will be required to complete a personal statement highlighting suitability for the course as part of the application process.
+Advanced Higher Various University Modern Language degrees Tuesday and Thursday afternoons 1 year Sighthill Campus ASSESSMENT ARRANGEMENTS Prelims can be hosted in school alternatively transport arrangements should be made for young people to attend college on agreed date.
+Pupils sitting SQA exams will be re required to sit at school.
+National 5 French, German, Spanish 5 National Qualification SENIOR PHASE PUPILS This course aims to continue the development of learners' knowledge and competence in speaking writing reading and listening skills in the French language by extending your range of grammar and vocabulary. •consolidate and develop the skills of reading, listening, writing speaking •translation within the four contexts, covering topics such as family and friends, lifestyles, learning in context, jobs, and other cultural aspects of the language National 4 in same language or equivalent.
+Higher Open learning - Moodle self- study and scheduled Teams calls, possible access to digital classrooms if compatible with timetable.
+Or Tuesday afternoon and/or Thursday afternoon digital classroom (timing only for Higher Spanish) 1 year Digital Classroom/ Open Learning Courses will all run online.
 ASSESSMENT ARRANGEMENTS Prelims will be hosted in school or delivered online.
 PUPILS sitting SQA exams will be required to sit at school.